Weelie92/git-course/README.md

 Every commit has a hash, which is based on the content it self, the message and the timestamp of the commit.
 If any of these are changed, the hash will change.

+A commit should represent a bulk of changes, that make sense together.
+If you are dealing with two bits of code that have nothing to do with each other, consider splitting them up into multiple commits.
+This way it is easier for the commit to represent a logical bulk of changes, described with a good, descriptive commit message.

 ### Remote
 A remote is a git server where the repository is stored.
 It is a common place where multiple people can access the same git repository.
 A remote is not required, although sharing a git repository without one